VisionLaw: Inferring Interpretable Intrinsic Dynamics from Visual Observations via Bilevel Optimization

 where $\mathcal{N}$ denotes a set of sorted Gaussian kernels related to the pixel and view. $\sigma_i$ is the effective opacity, defined as the product of the projected 2D Gaussian weight and opacity $\alpha_i$. $\mathbf{SH}$ computes RGB values based on the view direction $d_i$ and spherical harmonic coefficients $\mathbf{\mathcal{C}}_i$.
 Unlike NeRF's implicit form, 3DGS offers an explicit representation that exhibits a Lagrangian nature, facilitating seamless integration with simulation algorithms.
 Thus, PhyGaussians~\cite{Physgaussian} pioneers the integration of MPM simulator~\cite{MPM} into 3DGS, combining physical simulation with visual rendering.
 Specifically, this method treats Gaussian kernels as particles representing the continuum, and assigns each a time property $t$, material properties $\theta$ (e.g., stiffness).
 Therefore, given the constitutive law and simulation conditions (e.g., external forces and boundary), MPM can be applied to predict the displacement and deformation of Gaussian kernels at the next time step:

-Here, $\mathbf{\Phi}$ is a differentiable MPM simulator, $\mathbf{F}^{t+1}$ denotes the deformation gradient at time step $t+1$, which describes the local deformation of particles (the subscript $i$ is omitted for simplicity).
+Here, $\mathbf{\Phi}$ is a differentiable MPM simulator, $\mathbf{F}^{t+1}$ denotes the deformation gradient at time step $t+1$ (the subscript $i$ is omitted for simplicity).
 Gaussian covariance $\mathbf{A}^{t+1}$ can be updated by applying $\mathbf{F}^{t+1}$, which approximates the deformation of the Gaussian kernel.
-After the MPM simulation is completed, a 4DGS representation is constructed, which enables rendering of visual dynamics using Eq.~\ref{eq:render}.
+After completing the MPM simulation, a 4DGS representation is constructed, which enables rendering of visual dynamics using Eq.~\ref{eq:render}.